fwupd/fwupd/plugins/elantp/README.md

 * `ELANTP\ICTYPE_09&MOD_1234`

+ Additionally another instance ID is added which corresponds to the IC Type & module ID and Driver in order to distinguish HID/ABS devices:

+* `ELANTP\ICTYPE_09&MOD_1234&DRIVER_HID` -> HID Device
+* `ELANTP\ICTYPE_09&MOD_1234&DRIVER_ELAN_I2C` -> ABS Device

 ## Update Behavior

-The device usually presents in HID mode, and the firmware is written to the device by switching to a IAP mode where the touchpad is nonfunctional.
+The device usually presents in HID/ABS mode, and the firmware is written to the device by switching to a IAP mode where the touchpad is nonfunctional.
 Once complete the device is reset to get out of IAP mode and to load the new firmware version.

-On flash failure the device is nonfunctional, but is recoverable by writing to the i2c device.
+For HID devices, on flash failure the device is nonfunctional, but is recoverable by writing to the i2c device.
 This is typically much slower than updating the device using HID and also requires a model-specific HWID quirk to match.

+For ABS devices, on flash failure the device is nonfunctional, but it could be recovered by the same i2c device.

 ## Vendor ID Security